apatoliya/engJour/README.md

 so entire single command looks like this
 #date && node --max-old-space-size=25000 test.js && for i in `seq 1 10`;do node --max-old-space-size=29000 test1.js ;done && cqlsh < test2.js && date
 and it took around 22min and 26sec to run this

+### 02/13/2019#####
+today i tried another database postgres though it's kind of same as mysql i wanted to try out and see how it perform. initially created same schedule as mysql,created db and table and insert sample data into db. also changed on express how it's fetching data from postgres and it's working fine with postgres

+next challenge was to insert 10m records and i am still working on it